 While, Robben averages close to a goal every other game for the Bavarian giants.

-Should they play their part in another league title success this season, Ribery will become Bayern’s most successful Bundesliga player of all time with nine medals.
+Having denied Borussia Dortmund this season, Ribery has become Bayern’s most successful Bundesliga player of all time, with nine medals.

-Robben would draw level with Oliver Kahn, Philipp Lahm, Bastian Schweinsteiger and Mehmet Scholl in second place with eight titles to his name.
+Robben has just drawn level Oliver Kahn, Philipp Lahm, Bastian Schweinsteiger and Mehmet Scholl in second place, with eight titles to his name.

 This era-defining duo may never be matched.